 I am an archaeologist and audiovisual specialist for the Curatorial Research Centre.
 I am a Fellow of the Society of Antiquaries of London.

-I specialise in research, visualisation and reconstruction, 3D laser scanning, photogrammetry, surface analysis, digitisation, and web technologies.
+I specialise in research, visualisation and reconstruction, 3D scanning, photogrammetry, NeRFs, surface analysis, digitisation, and web technologies.
+My main research interest is the use of AI/ML in the fields of cultural heritage, and surface enhancement of prehistoric petroglyphs and early medieval inscriptions.

-From late 2001 until early 2012 I worked for Wessex Archaeology in Salisbury, UK.
+From 2001 until 2012 I worked for Wessex Archaeology in Salisbury, UK.
+From 2012-2018 I was a freelancer, until joining the Curatorial Research Centre in early 2019.
+My professional profile is available on LinkedIn.

 Below is a list of my publications, talks and lectures to give an overview of the breadth of my work.
 If you have any questions, please contact me.